sggjon5/DroneBuild-Quad/docs/07-transmitter_receiver.md

 <img width="1171" height="501" alt="image" src="https://github.com/user-attachments/assets/edd27356-092a-4244-aea2-a7d27dd7c508" />

+The failsafe option under the RF setting I am using is no pulses.

 ### My Setup

 This is the part I feel the most uncertain about in the entire process to be honest.
 I could not really find a "this is how you configure your transmitter" advice easily online, so I am going off the assumption that there are some standards but it is otherwise personal preference what the different switches etc are assigned.
 In anycase, here is my current mixes configuration for this quad copter setup.